gara2000/infrastructure_automation/Readme.md

 ```

 ### Provision the newly created instance with Ansible
-In this step we will perform the necessary configurations to our EC2 Instance, in particular, we will run an update, we will install Docker and we will Configure the GitHub Actions runner needed for the CD pipeline.
+In this step we will perform the necessary configurations to our EC2 Instance, in particular, we will run an update, we will install Docker and we will configure the GitHub Actions runner needed for the CD pipeline.
 Run the following command so that Ansible can do all of this for us:
 ```bash
 make ansible-all
 ```
-you'll be prompted to enter your sudo password, since it needs elevated privileges to run commands like update and install.
+you'll be prompted to enter your sudo password, since Ansible needs elevated privileges to run commands like update and install.
 Once this is done ansible will fully configure the server for you.

 ### Continuous Integration / Continuous Deployment
 Now that every thing is set, we can run our CI/CD pipline.
 What makes a CI/CD so powerfull is that it can run automatically when we push changes to the repository (e.g. the application code has changed, new data has been introduced ...).
 To trigger a change let's run this simple echo command that will add text to a file: